 Early Notables of the Genther family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Genther Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Genther Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Genther Settlers in Canada in the 19th Century